 The commander of Bahadur Shah, Rumi Khan, had left his boss before the war and joined Humayun.
 It is said that when Rumi Khan came to Humayun’s camp, seeing this, the parrot started shouting the traitor-traitor.
 Rumi Khan was very embarrassed to hear this and Humayun became angry and said that if he was a man in the parrot then I would have cut his tongue.

-The fort is also a symbol of Hindu-Muslim unity.
-Even every year there is a big event in the month of Muhrram in the dargah of Sufi saint Mithe Shah, outside the fort, Hanuman Mandir and Mazar are also facing near the fort, besides Saint Pippa in the fort Monastery is also
+The Jhalawar fort is a symbol of Hindu-Muslim unity.
+Even every year there is a big event in the month of Muharram in the dargah of Sufi saint Mithe Shah, outside the fort, Hanuman Mandir and Mazar are also facing near the fort, besides Saint Pippa in the fort Monastery is also

 Until the time of Independence, many kings ruled by their weapon, the famous sword of Achal Das Khanchi, the cannon, etc. were present in the fort, but after independence, the Kota principality was over and the weapon of the fort disappeared by the people.